-Using a VPN is the best way to increase your security and anonymity online.
-Consumer VPN apps are designed to be very easy to use, cost less than a pint of beer per month, and ensure that no-one can see what you do online, nor who you are.
+Using a VPN is the best way to be anonymous online.
+Consumer VPN apps are designed to be very easy to use, usually cost less than a pint of beer per month, and ensure that no-one can see what you do online, nor who you are.

-While many VPNs shout about their amazing features, a surprising amount of the time they are not enabled by default, or are only present in the Windows app and not the Android or iOS apps.
+While many VPNs shout about their amazing security features, a surprising amount of the time they are not enabled by default, or are only present in, say, the Windows version of the app and not the Android or iOS apps.
 So it pays to understand what those features do and how to check and change settings.

-It’s worth using OpenVPN is almost every situation.
+It’s worth using OpenVPN in almost every situation.
 It’s fast and uses 256-bit encryption which is the best security on offer currently for consumer services.
 Not all VPN providers support it, or only support it on certain operating systems, but if you can't use OpenVPN, then choose IKEv2/IPsec, which is just as secure.

 VPN connections can fail for a variety of reasons, although it isn't common.
 Maybe the server goes down or there's a different issue.
-Whatever the problem, when a VPN connection stops, your device will automatically go back back to your regular, unprotected method of contacting the internet which could make you vulnerable, even if the VPN connection is automatically re-establised a few seconds later.
+Whatever the problem, when a VPN connection stops, your device will automatically go back back to your regular, unprotected internet connection which could reveal your real IP address and potentially other details, even if the VPN connection is automatically re-establised a few seconds later.

-If your VPN service doesn't offer a kill switch you might want to change and sign up for a service that does.
-Here are the best VPN services.
+If your VPN service doesn't offer a kill switch you might want to change to a service that does.

 Domain Name Servers (DNS) are essentially the phone books of the internet.
 They are a directory of domain names (websites) that have Internet Protocol (IP) addresses associated with them.
 This is why you can type a website’s name instead of the the string of numbers that makes up its IP address.
 It's no different from tapping a name in your contact list instead of keying in that person's number.

-You can test if your VPN service has any DNS leak problems on DNSleaktest.com.
+You can test if your VPN service has any DNS leak problems on IPleak.net.
 First visit the site without your VPN connected.
 Look at the IP address at the top and the location.

 Now connect to a server in a different country in your VPN app, then refresh the site in your browser.
 You should see a location in that country and a new IP address.